Call Us 24/7: (480) 826-2558

 Once the source of the damage has been remedied, the next step is to remove the water as quickly as possible.
 The longer your hardwood floors have been submerged, the more severe the damage will be.

-the Spruce note that this household necessity is specifically designed to suction up to 20 gallons of water.
+The best means of starting the drying process is by using a shop vacuum.
+The home and garden experts at the Spruce note that this household necessity is specifically designed to suction up to 20 gallons of water.
 Since these high-capacity hoovers have many uses around the house, it is worth the investment to get one that is ultra-absorbent - the most efficient ones available today have horsepower (HP) ratings of 5 to 6.

 As you’re getting rid of the water, check the capacity of your shop vac and empty the canister frequently to prevent overflow.
 When the final drops of moisture have been removed, clean and sanitize your machine with fresh water and bleach to prevent the formation of mildew.